Sweets and Sour Marge: Plot

-The whole town goes cold turkey and suffers from intense sugar withdrawal.
+The whole town goes cold turkey and suffers from sugar withdrawal.
 Homer joins a secret group — led by Motherloving — which illegally schemes to return sugar to Springfield.
-Homer embarks with Bart, Apu, Mr. Burns and a cartoon vampire named Count Fudge-ula to smuggle sugar from the island of San Glucos.
+Homer embarks with Bart, Apu, Mr. Burns and a cartoon vampire named Count Fudge-ula (who had testified against Motherloving at the trial) to smuggle sugar from the island of San Glucos.
 Although Lisa is hesitant over Homer and Bart's plans to break the law, she reluctantly condones their plan after Marge serves steamed limes as a sugar-free dessert.
 After evading a police boat, Homer brings the sugar to Springfield's docks.

 When Marge pleads with him to dump the cargo, Homer has two choices: obey Marge and press the Drop Cargo button or bring the sugar to Motherloving by pressing the Obey Bad Guy button.
-Homer drops the cargo and the sugar falls into the water near the Springfield docks.
+Homer drops the cargo and the sugar falls into the water near the Springfield docks as a dejected Motherloving leaves.
 All Springfieldians — even those who seemed happier and healthier without sugar — jump into the harbor and drink the sugar water and eat any sea creatures covered in sugar.
 Snyder, realising that he may have overstepped his authority, declares the sugar ban over and dives in, too.
 Marge is upset and considers giving up changing the world, but Homer tells her that he loves her when she tries to make the world a better place.

+The episode ends with an In Memoriam to Ron Taylor, who had voiced the character of Bleeding Gums Murphy.
+Taylor had died four days before the episode aired.